 Calvary & Chimney Rocks Hike: Cool Rocks, Big Views at Shenandoah National Park

-This cool hike starts at the Riprap Trail parking area at milepost 90 at Skyline Drive.
-The lot is shared with the hike for the 9.8-mile Riprap Loop.
+This hike begins at the Riprap parking area at mile marker 90 at Skyline Drive.
+The small parking lot is shared with the Riprap Loop, a 9.8-mile circuit hike.

-The Calvary and Chimney Rocks loop hike has an overall elevation gain of more than 800 feet, so the hiking can be steep at times, but the views are rewarding.
+The Calvary and Chimney Rocks hike has an overall elevation gain of more than 800 feet, so the hiking can be steep at times, but there are amazing views.

 Trail Stats